Uyuni Salt Flats Tour from San Pedro de Atacama – 3 Days

 Important information

-❗ This tour includes two border crossings to access Bolivia and returns to Chile.
+🚨❗ This tour includes a border crossing to access Bolivia.
 Border crossing regulations may change, and we ask travelers to ensure they meet the requirements for entry to both countries ( i.e. health, immigration, and visas).
 You can find all the information about the nationalities required to apply for a visa and the necessary documentation to carry out the procedure by clicking here.
 The border crossing may be delayed during the outbound and return journey.

 🚗 The tour is conducted in 7-seater 4x4 vehicles occupied by 6 travelers and the driver.
 The seats of the vehicle are rotated among the travelers.